-For FASTEM it is also important to define the polarisation status of each channel.
-This is specified in the instrument coefficient file as a series of numbers in the FASTEM section and the polarisation IDs are defined in Table 19.
+It is important to define the polarisation status of each channel.
+This is specified in the FASTEM section of the optical depth coefficient files, and the polarisation IDs are defined in Table 20.
 Different polarisations are defined for cross-track scanners, conical scanners and polarimetric instruments.
 In general you shouldn't need to worry about this unless you specifically want to change the polarisation of a particular microwave channel in which case you should edit the coefficient file to modify the relevant polarisation ID(s) or you can modify the values directly in coefs%coef%fastem_polar(:).
+Note that the gas absorption coefficients are independent of the channel polarisations.

 FASTEM also provides emissivities for land and sea-ice surface types although this parameterisation is deprecated and the TELSEM2 or CNRM atlases are strongly recommended instead.
 This calculation uses the parameters defined in profiles(:)%skin%fastem(1:5).
-Values for these parameters for different surface types are given in Table 20.
+Values for these parameters for different surface types are given in Table 21.